Table of Contents

 By comparing the results of this test with a set of standard curves or values, the thickness of the subsequent layers can also be determined.

-It is a type of penetration test and extensively used in the design of flexible pavements.
+It is a type of penetration test and is extensively used in the design of flexible pavements.
 This test was developed by the California Division of Highways of the United States.

 California Bearing Ratio is defined as the ratio of force per unit area that is required to penetrate a soil mass with a piston of 1.25mm/min corresponding to that required for the penetration of a standard material.

 1. Apparatus Required